StatikTUM/nfem/README.md

 This is a lightweight python tool build for teaching non linear FEM analysis of 3D truss structures.

-It can be either used in scripting mode or via a interactive user interface.
+It can be either used in scripting mode or via an interactive user interface.

 ## User Manual